 - Near the Orange and Purple Parking Ramp skyways.

-- Checkpoint 1 will be open between 3:30 a.m. and 10 p.m.
+- Checkpoint 1 is open from 4:00 a.m. until the last scheduled departure.
 Checkpoint 2 is generally only used for peak travel periods.

 Global Entry is a U.S. Customs and Border Protection (CBP) program that allows expedited clearance for pre-approved, low-risk travelers upon arrival in the United States.
 Though intended for frequent international travelers, there is no minimum number of trips necessary to qualify for the program.

 Global Entry is available at both terminals.
 At Terminal 1, the Global Entry interview area is near baggage carousel #11 on the baggage claim level.

 During TSA security checks, PreCheck passengers may usually leave their shoes on, keep 3-1-1 compliant liquids, gels and aerosols in carry-on bags, leave laptops in their bag, leave their belt on and continue to wear light outerwear.